StatCan/aaw-security-proposal/03-classification.md

 >
 > — https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/

-> **Recommendation CL-LBL-01**: The proposed Kubernetes label for tracking
+> **Recommendation CL-LBL-01**: Use Kubernetes label
-> the data classification of objects is `data.statcan.gc.ca/classification`,
+> `data.statcan.gc.ca/classification` as a basis for tracking the data
-> as described below.
+> classification of, and controlling access to, Kubernetes objects.

 ### `data.statcan.gc.ca/classification`